Recently, Blender gained some new abilities related to manipulating custom normals. However, the UI to control these leave a lot to be desired.

 - We want to split the Custom Normals menu from the basic Face Orientation operators

 - When using any of the custom normals operators, we can automatically add the Custom Split Normals Data.
 We do the same for UV editing and other related mesh data when invoking operators that require certain data layers to be enabled.
-This way users don't have to enable Auto-Smooth first.

 - As for the normals menu itself, we can add a shortcut to open it more easily, and/or we could make it appear at the top level if custom normals are enabled.